turingschool/frontend-mod-1-prework/finalPrep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...
 - What are you going to work on?
 [Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+  - I'm going to work on all of these, but I'm going to spend the most tie on methods and functions.
 - What days are you going to work?
+  - I'm free every day, in general.
 - What times on those days are you going to work?
+  - I'll late afternoon and early evenings.
+But until I see how much time I need, I'll start in the mornings just to make sure I get everything done.
 - Where you going to be sitting/standing as you do this?
+  - Definitely sitting.
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+  - I use Google Calendar/Assistant, Slack reminders, and Trello.
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+  - Yes.
+I have few people I talk to daily, but even my other friends know I'll be very busy.
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+  - I don't really have anything important already planned out, other than currently unscheduled doctor appointments.

 ## Extensions
 If you're interested in challenging yourself _even more_ and getting a step ahead in your coding abilities before your first day, we recommend working on either: